-hexdump - ascii, character, decimal, hexadecimal, octal dump
+ascii, character, decimal, hexadecimal, octal dump

 hexdump [-bcCdovx] [-e "formatString"] [-f formatFile] [‑n count] [‑s skip] file ...

-Multiple input files are considered a continuous input.
+Multiple inputs are considered a continuous input.

-In the default format the first digits are the offset in hexadecimal.
+Default the first digits are the offset in hexadecimal.

 The last line is the number of bytes in the input in hexadecimal.